amazon-connect/amazon-connect-streams/Documentation.md

 1. Login to your AWS Account, then navigate to the Amazon Connect console.
 2. Choose the instance alias of the instance to allowlist pages for to load the settings Overview page for your instance.
-3. Choose "Application integration" link on the left.
+3. In the navigation pane, choose "Approved origins".
 4. Choose "+ Add Origin", then enter a domain URL, e.g.
    "https<nolink>://example.com", or "https<nolink>://example.com:9595" if your
    website is hosted on a non-standard port.